pusher/pusher-angular/README.md

 ## Binding to events

 Events can be bound to at 2 levels, the global, and per channel.
 They take a very similar form to the way events are handled in jQuery.
+Note that this is one area in which the API differs to pusher-js.
+In pusher-angular, a call to `bind` will return a decorated version of the callback / handler that you pass as a parameter.
+You will need to assign this to a variable if you wish to unbind the handler from the object in the future.
+This is explained in the docs for unbinding below.

 ### Global events